ankitjhagithub21/notebook/README.md

 ## Overview

 Welcome to notebook!
-This application is designed to [provide a brief description of what your application does].
+This application is used to create a new note, delete note and update note.

 ## Features